-Atlantic City, New Jersey Flood Zones
+Atlantic City, NJ Flood Zone Lookup

 Atlantic City is a barrier island city extremely vulnerable to Atlantic hurricane storm surge and nor'easter flooding.
 Much of the city sits at very low elevations, and Hurricane Sandy caused severe widespread flooding.